letizia-dachille/scientific-computing-project-bsc/README.md

 </em>. <br>
 Title (English): <em>Analysis of Arnoldi-PET algorithm for computing PageRank</em>.

 The source code in Matlab can be found in [Code](https://github.com/letizia-dachille/scientific-computing-project/blob/main/Code/) folder.
-You must create a folder named <em>Txt</em> in the main folder.
+You must create a folder named <em>Txt</em> in the main folder, where output files will be placed.
 Then, it is sufficient to run the file [main_script.m](https://github.com/letizia-dachille/scientific-computing-project/blob/main/Code/main_script.m).<br>
 The datasets used can be found in [Test_matrices](https://github.com/letizia-dachille/scientific-computing-project/blob/main/Test_matrices/) folder.